 11. Always Use Reusable Cloth Napkins

-Most of us are guilty of mindlessly using paper towels or napkins without giving it a second thought.
+Most of us are guilty of mindlessly using paper towels or napkins without considering it.
 But the truth is, all that paper waste can add up quickly – and it’s not good for the environment.

-One easy way to reduce household waste is using reusable cloth napkins.
-You can find them in any home goods store, and they come in a variety of colors and patterns to suit your style.
+One easy way to reduce household waste is by using reusable cloth napkins.
+You can find them in any home goods store, and they come in various colors and patterns to suit your style.

-Best of all, they can be machine-washed and used over and over again.
+Best of all, they can be machine-washed and used repeatedly.

-Not only does this reduce the amount of waste your household produces, but it also helps those less fortunate.
+This reduces the amount of waste your household produces and helps those less fortunate.

 Have you ever needed a particular item for a one-time project, only to never use it again?
 Spending money on something you’ll never need again can be frustrating.

-Fortunately, there’s a simple way to avoid this waste: borrowing instead of buying.
-When you borrow an item from a friend or neighbor, you can get the thing you need without having to add to your clutter.
+Fortunately, a simple way to avoid this waste is to borrow instead of buy.
+When you borrow an item from a friend or neighbor, you can get the thing you need without adding to your clutter.

 And once you’re done with the item, someone else can enjoy the same benefit.